paulcooke/ga-sei-project-1-tetris-vanilla-javascript/README.md

 * a name
 * a holding address (the array of the tetronimo when it's in the 'next shape' area)
 * a start address (the array for the shape when it's put on the board, for example, in the image above the iShape has a start address of `[9, 10, 11, 12]`, it is put on the board by being added to the cell start reference 14, meaning it appears as the array `[23, 24, 25, 26]`)
 * a starting 'center index', a reference that defines the index in the tetronimo array around which the shape will spin.
-In the rotation logic, this index is actively updated as for some of the shapes the centre index changes as it rotates.
+In the rotation logic, this index is actively updated as for some of the shapes the center index changes as it rotates.

 The tetronimo objects look like this:
 `{ name: 'tShape', shapeStartAddress: [0, 9, 10, 11], centerIdx: 2, holdingAddress: [0, 3, 4, 5] }`